Summer Hours Start Thursday 6/23/2022

 Tuesday, Wednesday, Thursday 8:30 am - 12:30 pm

-Madina Academy is looking for a Middle School Science Teacher, a High School Science Teacher, a librarian, an IT Coordinator and Substitute Teachers.
+Madina Academy is looking for a Middle and High School Computer Science Teacher, an Islamic Studies Teacher, a librarian and Substitute Teachers.
 For details and to apply, please visit the Careers Page.

 Madina Academy CT History Day Participants and Winners

 - Sameer Hasan, 6th grade: The Anaconda Plan: A Contentious Battle Tactic Implemented by the Union

 - Zaynab Khawaja and Noor Hassan, grade 6: Debate and Diplomacy: Ending of Racial Segregation on the Buses Due to the Briwder vs Gayle Case

 - Ayoub Elamrani, grade 7: The Camp David Accords: An In-Depth Look at an Event that Changed Middle East History.
 Received 3rd place in the Junior Individual Website category.